polkadot-fellows/RFCs/text/0156-bls-signatures.md

 ### ext_crypto_ecdsa_bls381_generate

-Generates a combination ECDSA & BLS12-381 key for a given key type using an optional `seed`, stores it in the keystore, and returns the corresponding public key.
+Generates a pair of (ECDSA,BLS12-381) keys for a given key type using an optional `seed`, stores it in the keystore, and returns the corresponding public key.
+The keystore and the runtime regard this pair as a single key.

 #### Prototype